×

 3. Verify that provisioning is complete and that the VM has started by accessing its serial console:

-$ virtctl console vm-fedora-datavolume
+$ virtctl console vm-rhel-datavolume